open-coffee/opencoffee-starter/README.md

 provides the authentication against the CoffeeNet auth server.

 [Service Discovery](./coffeenet-starter-discovery/README.md)
-provides the integration to dustribute and search of CoffeeNet applications.
+provides the integration to distribute and search of CoffeeNet applications.

 [Logging](./coffeenet-starter-logging/README.md)
 provides a consistent and centralised logging.